RHsyseng/telco-operations/rhacm/hub-of-hubs/README.md

 3. After a few moments, the script will finish and your ACM console should look like this:

+    > **NOTE**: The ACM HoH console replaces the regular ACM console, so you need to access the regular ACM console endpoint: `oc -n open-cluster-management get route multicloud-console`

     ![ACM After HoH](assets/acm-after-hoh.png)

 ### **HoH Agent Deployment**